 A St. Louis medical malpractice attorney helps injured clients that were hurt due to the negligence of doctor or other medical professional.
 If you have legal needs involving medical malpractice, contact a St. Louis attorney or law firm.
 Medical malpractice or medical negligence is surprisingly common, and with an estimated payout due to negligence happening every 43 minutes in the U.S., it is even shockingly so.
 While negligence can vary from the harmless to the life threatening, if you feel that you are a victim of medical malpractice, then an attorney can help you get the payout and recompense you need to pay for proper medical care and get back on your feet.

-Types of Cases a Medical Malpractice Attorney Can Help You With
+Things Medical Malpractice Attorney in St. Louis Can Help You With

 Medical Negligence: Medical negligence is defined as any case where a medical provider including a physician or a nurse failed to offer you the medical care you needed, whether on purpose or by accident or error.
 Currently, the rate of medical negligence is highly disputed, as it is difficult to measure and monitor properly.
 In 2013, it was estimated that 142,000 people died from medical negligence globally.
 The Institute of Medicine suggests that around 44,000 to 88,000 preventable deaths happen each year, and around 1,000,000 people are injured or otherwise harmed by medical negligence.
 While these statistics are estimates, they do show the severity of the problem.
 The Institute of Medicine’s follow up to their initial reports suggests that latrogenesis or complications from medicine or surgery, happen to over 400,000 people per year in hospitals and 800,000 in long-term care facilities on medical drug related incidents alone.
 Because medical negligence is typically caused by human error, any injury, illness, or death that would not have happened without the medical care qualifies as medical negligence.